scality/backbeat/docs/metrics.md

 When a new CRR entry is sent to Kafka, a Kafka entry to the metrics topic will be produced indicating to increase `ops` and `bytes`.
 On consumption of this metrics entry, Redis keys will be generated following a format similar to:
-`<site-name>:<default-metrics-key>:<ops-or-bytes>:<normalized-timestamp>`.
+`<location-name>:<default-metrics-key>:<ops-or-bytes>:<normalized-timestamp>`.
 Normalized timestamp is used to determine in which time interval to set the data on.
 The default metrics key will end with the type of data point it represents.

-When the CRR entry is consumed from Kafka and processed, a Kafka entry is sent to the metrics topic indicating to increase `opsdone` and `bytesdone`.
+When the CRR entry is consumed from Kafka, processed, and the metadata for replication status is updated to a completed state (i.e. COMPLETED, FAILED), a Kafka entry is sent to the metrics topic indicating to increase `opsdone` and `bytesdone` if replication was successful or `opsfail` and `bytesfail` if replication was not successful.
 Again, on consumption of this metrics entry, Redis keys will be generated for their respective data points.

 It is important to note that a `MetricsProducer` is initialized and producing to the metrics topic both when the CRR topic `BackbeatProducer` produces and